Data Catalog¶

 - Select the tables and columns you want to update.
 Selecting a table automatically includes all its columns.

-- In the batch edit form, check the tags you want to change and enter the new values.
-Unchecked tags keep their current values.
+- In the batch edit form, check the fields you want to change and enter the new values.
+Unchecked fields keep their current values.

 - Click Save.